 Extrinsic motivation involves rewards that occur outside the learner’s control.
-These may include token economic rewards for good performance, peer acceptance of good performance, avoidance of “punishment” by performing well, praise for good work and so on.
+These may include token economic rewards for good performance, peer acceptance of good performance, avoidance of “punishment” by performing well, praise for good work, and so on.

-However, many students demonstrate intrinsic goals in their desire to understand a topic or concept (task-related), to outperform others (ego-related), or to impress others (social-related).
+However, many students demonstrate intrinsic motivation in their desire to understand a topic or concept (task-related), to outperform others (ego-related), or to impress others (social-related).
 The last goal straddles the fence between intrinsic and extrinsic.

 Strategies for Increasing Student Motivation in Math

 1. Call attention to a void in students’ knowledge: Revealing to students a gap in their understanding capitalizes on their desire to learn more.
 For instance, you may present a few simple exercises involving familiar situations, followed by exercises involving unfamiliar situations on the same topic.
 The more dramatically you reveal the gap in understanding, the more effective the motivation.

 2. Show a sequential achievement: Closely related to the preceding technique is having students appreciate a logical sequence of concepts.
 This differs from the previous method in that it depends on students’ desire to increase, not complete, their knowledge.
 One example of a sequential process is how special quadrilaterals lead from one to another, from the point of view of their properties.